 Le Boat: What are the "can't miss" spots for a nature lover?
 Ken: Any spot on the Rideau has nature opportunities.
 I like to head out early in the morning and you see a lot of wildlife - everything from otters to ducks.
 Loons are common throughout almost the entire Rideau, so no matter where you travel you'll see wildlife.
 Le Boat: Many people come to the Rideau to photograph the wildlife, can you tell us what you usually carry in your camera bag?
 Ken: I carry three things, a digital SLR and two lenses.
 One walk around lens that goes from wide angle to low telephoto, 28-85mm or 28-130mm, that kind of range.
-I also carry a big telephoto lens for wildlife photography - and that allows me to of information about the Canal!
+I also carry a big telephoto lens for wildlife photography - and that allows me to

+EDITOR'S CHOICE

+Ken W. Watson is one of the many colorful characters you'll meet on the Rideau, with a background in geology and computers, Ken moved to the shores of the Rideau Canal in 1995.
+In 1996 he started a website about the Rideau Canal (RideauCanal.ca), which is currently the largest source

+KEN W. WATSON'S

+TIPS TO

+THE RIDEAU

+EDITOR'S CHOICE

+of information about the Canal!
 Ken has also authored and published several heritage books, is an avid boater (both power and paddle) and is considered by many as the authoritative source on the Rideau Canal.
 And, we here at Le Boat were lucky enough to catch-up with him for an interview!
 Here is what he had to say:

-Ken W. Watson is one of the many colorful characters you'll meet on the Rideau, with a background in geology and computers, Ken moved to the shores of the Rideau Canal in 1995.
-In 1996 he started a website about the Rideau Canal (Rideau Canal.ca), which is currently the largest source

 Le Boat: What do you think people visiting the Rideau for the first time should know?

 Ken: Well first thing, it's not actually really a canal - it's a waterway.
 People think of a canal as a linear ditch...
 On the Rideau it is a series of rivers and lakes that are connected by locks - only 10% of the Rideau is manmade!
 So it is a much more varied experience.
 That's one of the features of the Rideau.
 It is not a monoculture experience where you're simply in an urban, rural or natural environment, it is actually a combination of all three.
 Sometimes in the space of a very short distance.
 So you can watch loons in a sheltered bay and then turn the corner and there is a multi-million dollar cottage.
 So every section you go along has something different.

+That's one of the features

+of the Rideau It is not a

+monoculture experience

+where you're simply in

+an urban, rural or natural

+environment, it is actually

+a combination of all three.

+le boat

+EDITOR'S CHOICE

 get close to wildlife without getting physically close to the wildlife!
 But I also carry a smartphone and at times I'll just pop that out and take pictures, and I think almost any phone these days takes very good pictures.
 Even if you're not a photographer, if you've got a smart phone you've got the equipment to take some really nice photos of the Rideau.